ZhenyingZhu/StudyNotes/SystemDesign.md

 - id increase over time
 - 10k id generates per sec

+Solutions:

-multi-master replication: in total k servers, on a server, increase the generated id by k every request
+- multi-master replication: in total k servers, on a server, increase the generated id by k every request

-universally uniq id: use 128-bit num to have low probability of collision
+- universally uniq id: use 128-bit num to have low probability of collision

-ticket server
+- ticket server: a single DB for auto_increment

-twitter snowflake approach
+- twitter snowflake approach

 ## System Design Interview The Big Archive